YuriyBratko/GettingAndCleaningDataCourseProject/README.md

 X_mean_std <- select(X_mean_std, -(activityId))
 ```

 ## Form a new set by grouping by two variables - id of subject and activity name using group_by from dplyr library.
-Apply summarize_all from dplyr library using mean() function as an argument to apply to all variables in the set.
+Apply summarize_all from dplyr library using mean() function as an argument to apply to all variables in the set to obtain average values.
 Save to .csv file using write.table()

 ```
 ## Use summarize over grouped tbl by Subject Id and activity